anu-component-library/-anu-dev-jupiter-solana-tokens-list/README.md

 );
 ```

-Then, use the provided hook `useSolanaTokens` within any component to fetch token data:
+If the `autoLoad` prop is not used, use the provided hook `useSolanaTokens` within any component to fetch token data:

 ```tsx
 import React, { useEffect } from 'react';